 - Make the sauce.
-If you’re using the pancetta, cook in an oven-safe pan over medium heat.
-Once cooked, drain on a paper towel-lined plate and remove as much grease from the pan as possible.
-Melt the butter and heavy cream together in the pan.
-Stir in cheddar a little at a time as it melts.
+Melt the butter in an oven safe pan over medium heat.
+Once melted, add the heavy cream and stir to combine.
+Sprinkle in the cheddar a little at a time as it melts.
 Cook on low until everything has melted together.

 - Assemble + bake.
-Remove from heat and stir in pancetta.
-Add cooked cauliflower to the pan and stir to coat.
-Sprinkle the top of the dish with parmesan and crushed pork rinds/breadcrumbs.
+Remove from heat and stir in the cauliflower.
+Sprinkle the top of the dish with parmesan.
 Bake in the oven for 10 minutes, or until the top begins to brown.
-BOOM!
-You're going to love it!

 - Optional topping: 1/2 cup crushed pork rinds or bread crumbs for a bit of texture.